 17. Museum of Senses

 The Museum of Senses is an interesting venue that will awaken your senses and inspire you to discover more through feel.
-The Museum of Senses is probably Prague’s most unique museum, combining an entertaining experience with a great deal of information.
+The Museum of Senses is probably Prague’s most unique museum, combining an entertaining experience with great information.

 They can discover things about sound, vibrations, touch, scent, how the human brain works, and kid-friendly sciences.
-Watch them try and make sense of their sensory feelings as they observe and explore them – heck try it out for yourself!
-There are 50 exhibits that will blow your mind as you explore the fantastic world of your feelings!
+Watch them try and make sense of their sensory feelings as they observe and explore them – heck, try it out for yourself!
+Fifty exhibits will blow your mind as you explore the fantastic world of your feelings!

 See Related: Best Portable Car Seats for Travel